chuwa-fullstack-training/fullstack-training-0522/homeworks/lecture10/hw2.md

 ## Requirements

 - [ ] Design and implement a RESTful API for a todo list app using Express.
+Done
 - [ ] Use template engines to render the views.
+Done
 - [ ] Use MongoDB to store the data.
+Done
 - [ ] Design your own models and schemas.
+Done